bhargav-patel3/Employee-manager/README.md

 **Fields:** `id`, `name`, `role` — Create, Read, Update, Delete, all on one page via AJAX (no page reloads).

+## Why this project exists

+This project is a simple yet powerful showcase of my DevOps and cloud engineering mindset.
+I built it as a basic single-page employee manager application to demonstrate a complete AWS deployment story — from networking and availability to load balancing, security, and scalability.
+The goal is to highlight how even a small app can be used to illustrate real-world AWS architecture patterns such as multi-AZ design, subnets, application load balancers, target groups, and security groups.

+> 💡 AI highlight: This project was vibe-coded with just a single prompt, which also reflects my AI-assisted development skills.
+It showcases how I can quickly turn an idea into a working application while keeping the focus on architecture, automation, and cloud-native thinking.

 ---

 ## ✨ Features